 - Class 2 felony: Includes stolen property valued at more than $1,000,000.
 Offender could face 24 years in prison and/or a $1,000,000 fine.

-To avoid jail time and protect your way of life, you want the help of an experienced grand larceny lawyer in Colorado.
+To avoid jail time and protect your way of life, you want the help of an experienced grand theft lawyer in Colorado.
 Your charges might be reduced or even dismissed, allowing you to go on with your life after this mistake.

-Petty larceny might mean the items stolen were small in value, but the crime is not a small problem.
+Petty theft might mean the items stolen were small in value, but the crime is not a small problem.
 It’s still a crime that can lead to serious consequences, including jail time.
 Don’t assume that your petty theft charge is a small matter because the prosecution won’t.
-You need a qualified petty larceny lawyer in Colorado to get the best outcome.
+You need a qualified petty theft lawyer in Colorado to get the best outcome.
 Avoid cumulative effects of conviction with the help of Thomas A. Ramunda.

-Larceny Lawyer in Denver, CO
+Criminal Defense Lawyer in Denver, CO

 610 Ulster Street, Suite 150, Denver, Colorado 80237 (Denver Tech Center) 303.840.2700

-Larceny Lawyer in Parker, CO
+Criminal Defense Lawyer in Parker, CO

 19590 E. Mainstreet, Suite 103, Parker, CO 80138 (Parker/Main Office) 303.840.2700

-Larceny Lawyer in Colorado Springs
+Criminal Defense Lawyer in Colorado Springs

 info.
 Contact us today at 303.840.2700 to get your consultation.